MiroslavBalint/PragueBus/README.md

 Cached location is retrieved from weather module.
 It is location of the smartphone.
 This location is updated every 20 minutes or depending on the smartphone settings.

+Changelog:

+version 1.1
+    Add support for new devices.
+    Add support for button listing.
+    New SDK 4.1.7
+    Fix listing and refresh.

+version 1.0
+    Init